lucioreyli/lucioreyli/README.md

 - ✨ ReactJS/React Native/NextJS

-- ✨ ZSH/Fish (shell)
+- ✨ Fish Shell

-- ✨ MacOS (Ventura 13.0.1)
+- ✨ MacOS (Ventura 13.2)

-- ✨ VSCode/Vim (NeoVim)
+- ✨ VSCode and Vim (NeoVim)

 - ✨ iTerm2 | Beekeeper | Notion | Jira | Figma | Insomnia

 </br>

-# Contato 📧 :
+# Contact 📧 :

-Se você quer entrar em contato comigo para qualquer coisa, seja para trocar alguma ideia, discutirmos algo, etc. basta me avisar 😉.
+If you wanna talk just send a message to me!

 - ✨ <a href="https://linkedin.com/in/lucioandradejr">LinkedIn</a>